Lumen gentium: Chapter 6: Religious (43–47)

-"The religious state clearly manifests that the Kingdom of God and its needs, in a very special way, are raised above all earthly considerations.
-Finally, it clearly shows all men, both the unsurpassed breadth of the strength of Christ the King and the infinite power of the Holy Spirit, marvelously working in the Church."
-It is considered a "deepening of the baptismal character."
-The religious life is conducive to the building up of others and the world in Christ.
+The religious state clearly manifests that the Kingdom of God and its needs, in a very special way, are raised above all earthly considerations.
+Finally, it clearly shows all men, both the unsurpassed breadth of the strength of Christ the King and the infinite power of the Holy Spirit, marvelously working in the Church.

+The religious life, considered a "deepening of the baptismal character", is conducive to the building up of others and the world in Christ.
+Its diversity is stressed: there are "various forms of solidarity and community life, as well as various religious families".

+This chapter provides a doctrinal basis for the Council's call for the renewal and adaptation of the religious life set out in its later decree Perfectae Caritatis (1965).

 Chapter 7: The Eschatological Nature of the Pilgrim Church and Its Union with the Church in Heaven (48–51)

 Chapter 7 affirms the oneness of the Church on earth with the Church in heaven.
 It makes an indirect allusion to the future fulfillment of Bible prophecy in history.
 It continues themes of sanctification and holiness from earlier sections.
 It affirms the ancient Church practices of remembering the saints and imploring their intercession.
 It affirms "the sacred Liturgy, wherein the power of the Holy Spirit acts upon us through sacramental signs" and anticipates worship in heaven.